RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Once adopted repugnancy ceases for the Commonwealth (not States)
       - s 2.
 The Colonial Laws Validity Act... shall not apply to any law made after the commencement of this Act by the Parliament of a Dominion.
       - s  4.
 No  Act of  Parliament of the United  Kingdom passed after the commencement of this Act shall extend... to a Dominion...
 Requested, and consented to, the enactment
       - s 1.
-In this Act, the expression ‘Dominion’ means... the Commonwealth of Australia…
+In this Act, the expression 'Dominion' means... the Commonwealth of Australia…
   - Australia Act 1986 (Cth)
     - UK cannot legislate for Australia
     - Repugnancy ceases to have an effect for the Australian States